 There are similar powers within other statutes including s23 of the Misuse of Drugs Act and s42 Terrorism Act 2000 but the powers above are the most prevalent.

-What can I do if my property has been searched?
+What can I do if my property has been searched by the police?

 This is by no means a full treatment of the State’s powers but if you think your rights have been infringed or feel violated your best course of action is to speak with a specialist criminal defence solicitor.
 Talk to our expert team today on 0808 252 5231 or request a call back.